E3SM-Project/ekea/docs/source/extract.rst

 Step 4. check extracted kernel source files and data files
 ---------------------------------------------------------------

-Once completed kernel extraction successfully, kernel directory will be created in the output directory with source files, data files, and a Makefile.
+With successful kernel extraction, kernel directory will be created in the output directory with source files, data files, and a Makefile.
 Please see :ref:`ekea-output` for the details of output files.

-The following shows the files generated in kernel subdirector of this example.
+The following shows the files generated in the kernel sub-directory of this example.

 .. code-block:: bash